DTW+S: Shape-based Comparison of Time-series with Ordered Local Trend: Experiments

 \section{Experiments}

-We conduct a series of experiments to demonstrate the utility of DTW+S. Specifically, we wish to demonstrate the following: (1) DTW+S results in a more reasonable clustering compared to several other approaches.
-(2) DTW+S leads to a more reasonable ensemble that captures the scale and timing of events.
-(3) DTW+S produced better classification results for many classification tasks, outperforming DTW.
+We conduct a series of experiments to demonstrate the utility of DTW+S. Specifically, we wish to demonstrate the following: (1) DTW+S BA leads to a more reasonable ensemble that captures the scale and timing of events.
+(2) DTW+S results in a more reasonable clustering compared to several other approaches.(3) DTW+S produced better classification results for many classification tasks, outperforming DTW.
 In all of our experiments, unless stated otherwise, we used the following set of shapelets: (i) `increase': $[1, 2, 3, 4]$, (ii) `surge': $[1, 2, 4, 8]$, (iii) `peak': $[1, 2, 2, 1]$, and (iv) `flat': $[0, 0, 0, 0]$.
 According to Theorems~\ref{thm:sufficient} and~\ref{thm:necessary}, these shapelets satisfy Property~\ref{prop:2}.
 These were chosen because they are easily interpretable, particularly in the domain of epidemics.
 Some other sets of shapelets that satisfy Property~\ref{prop:2} were also tried, and their results were not significantly different.